tianyue58/tp/docs/DeveloperGuide.md

 this class parses the index and returns an `AcceptCommand` object with the index as the parameter.

+Below is a sequence diagram and an explanation of how the `AcceptCommand` is executed:

 ![Interactions Inside the Logic Component for the `accept 2` Command](images/umldiagrams/AcceptSequenceDiagram.png)

+Step 1.
+When the input is entered by the user, the `execute` method of `LogicManager` is invoked with the user input as the parameter.

+Step 2.
+In the method, `LogicManager` calls the `parseCommand` method of `InternshipParser` to parse the user input.

+Step 3.
+The `InternshipParser` parses the user input, recognizes it as an `AcceptCommand`, and instantiates an `AcceptCommandParser` object.

+Step 4. `InternshipParser` then calls the `parse` method of the `AcceptCommandParser` object to parse the arguments provided.
+In the `parse` method, the `AcceptCommandParser` ensures that the input is of the correct format and identifies the index of the application to be marked as 'Accepted'.

+Step 5.
+If the index specified by the user is valid, then a new `AcceptCommand` instance is created and returned to `LogicManager` through `InternshipParser`.

+Step 6.
+The `LogicManager` then calls the overridden `execute` method of `AcceptCommand`.

+Step 7.
+Next, the `AcceptCommand` object calls the `setApplication` method of `Model` with the application to accept, and the accepted application as arguments.
+It will then return a `CommandResult` object to the `LogicManager`.

+Step 8.Finally, the `CommandResult` is returned by the `LogicManager`.

 #### Design considerations: